ardhiraka/talent_fair_sample_challenge/README.md

 The Talent Fair Main Event will be held in hybrid manner.

-- Event Date: February 24, 2023.
+- Event Date: May 5, 2023.
 14.00 WIB (GMT + 7)
 - Offline Venue: **Campus Hacktiv8 Pondok Indah** - Jl.
 Arteri Pd.
 Indah No.7, RT.5/RW.9, Kby.
 Lama Sel., Kec.
 Kby.
 Lama, Kota Jakarta Selatan, Daerah Khusus Ibukota Jakarta 12240
 - Online Link: **TBA**

-All FTDS Programs Alumni are very welcome to take part in the Talent Fair Offline Event.
+Only FTDS Programs recent graduates are eligible to take part in the Talent Fair Event.

 ## Acknowledgments

-Dataset in folder `1` provided by Kalbe for forecasting, or any other method you think suits the data well.
-Dataset in folder `2` provided by ARIA Indonesia for predictive modeling, and any other method you think suits the data well also.
+Dataset in folder `dataset` provided by Paragoncorp for time series analysis, forecasting, or any other method you think suits the data well.

 ## Dataset Description